What will be your strategy to comfort your employees' stress and anxiety on and after such a tough time period?

 1. Strong Leadership & Real-time Communication

-Most of us wake up every morning with the dilemma of what is happening at my employer; what is their next plan; what are the key things I need to be aware of; It's quite obvious, as human beings, we derive comfort from certainty.
+Nowadays we wake up every morning with the dilemma of what is happening at my employer; what is their next plan; what are the key things I need to be aware of; It's quite obvious, as human beings, we derive comfort from certainty.
 Employers can help with that by giving job assurance and regular updates of the company along with the future plan.

 - Communicate in a simple straightforward way